noseka1/noseka1.github.io/content/post/first-look-at-the-key-value-store-in-consul.md

 +++
-title = "First Look at the Key Value Store in Consul" date = "2017-07-15" slug = "2017/07/15/first-look-at-the-key-value-store-in-consul" Categories = [ "devops", "cloud" ]
+title = "First Look at the Key-Value Store in Consul" date = "2017-07-15" slug = "2017/07/15/first-look-at-the-key-value-store-in-consul"
+Categories = [ "devops", "cloud" ]